-The main working tasks of the advertised subproject are to:
+The main working tasks of the subproject are to:

 - develop a bead manipulation unit based on acoustic trapping;